 The WHILE-statement iterates through the whole collection of data.
-Retrieving row after row for each loop by the next method and accessing the row's column by specifying a method in the cursor called after their name.
+In the loop we retrieve the result row after row, accessing the row's column by specifying a method in the cursor called after their name.
 When the data collection is exhausted, the next method returns false and the close method closes the connection to the database.